lizrice/learning-ebpf/README.md

 ## Corrections

-If you're looking at an Early Release version of the book, you may well find inconsistencies between the book and this repo.
-But if you have the final published version, I'd love to hear if you find corrections and improvements for these examples.
+I'd love to hear if you find corrections and improvements for these examples.
 Issues and PRs are welcome!